towfeeqkhan/towfeeqkhan/README.md

 Here's a glimpse of my key skills and areas of expertise:

-- **Programming Languages:** I'm well-versed in several programming languages, including but not limited to JavaScript, Python, C. This versatility allows me to choose the right tool for the job.
+- **Programming Languages:** I'm well-versed in several programming languages, including but not limited to JavaScript, Python and C. This versatility allows me to choose the right tool for the job.

 - **Frontend Development:** I have a strong grasp of HTML, CSS, and JavaScript, and I excel at creating responsive and user-friendly frontend interfaces.
 I'm also familiar with popular frontend libraries and frameworks like React, Next. js, and Bootstrap.